 - Mix the dose of Bloodroot/Neoplasene with the food THOROUGHLY.

-Sometimes, the above protocol does not work because a pet continually refuses to eat food containing Neoplasene.
+The above protocol sometimes does not work because a pet continually refuses to eat food containing Neoplasene.

-We offer a variety of options including Vitamin C IV Therapy, Eastern Herbal Formulas, Food Therapy, and more!
+We offer various options, including Vitamin C IV Therapy, Eastern Herbal Formulas, Food Therapy, and more!